nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         * Less object oriented approach which goes against the principles of how this project was set up

 #### Add Room
-This section will detail the implementation of the Add Room feature via the `oadd` command,
+This section will detail the implementation of the Add Room feature via the `oadd` command.

 ##### Overview of Insertion Process
 The AddRoomCommand is triggered through the use of `oadd` followed by valid parameters such as room number, type, etc.